doubleDimple/oci-start/README.en.md

 ## Disclaimer

 - This project and all related scripts are intended **strictly for testing, learning, and research**.
-Commercial use is prohibited.
 - No guarantee is made regarding the legality, accuracy, completeness, or effectiveness of any content.
 Use at your own discretion.
 - Users must comply with the laws and regulations of their jurisdiction.
 All consequences arising from use are the sole responsibility of the user.
 - The maintainer is **not liable** for any issues caused by the scripts, including but not limited to data loss or damage.
 - If any party believes this project infringes on their rights, please provide proof of identity and ownership.
 Relevant content will be removed upon verification.
 - Viewing this project, in any way, or using any of its scripts — directly or indirectly — constitutes acceptance of this disclaimer.
 - The maintainer reserves the right to modify or supplement this disclaimer at any time.
-- You must completely delete the contents within **24 hours** of downloading.

 ---

 <div align="center">